rexmac/chatbot/README.md

 1. Clone this repository.
 2. Run `npm install && bower install`.
 3. Run `grunt`.
-4. Start the server: `$ npm start`
+4. Start the server: `npm start`
 5. Navigate to `http://127.0.0.1:1337` in your browser.

 ## Usage

 Type messages in the input box and receive a response.
-It is really is that simple.
-EvVen more so, since there is no AI yet so the server only has one response.
+It really is that simple.
+Even more so, since there is no AI yet so the server only has one response.
 Unless you type in one of the commands described below.

 ### Commands